 \subsubsection{Feature scoring.}

 Another line of work discusses how to attribute scores to each feature so it is easier to determine the contributions made by each feature.

-\textbf{Entropy-based methods.} In information theory, entropy is a measure of uncertainty in a variable~\cite{shannon1948mathematical}.
-High entropy features are considered less informative than low entropy features.
-If removing a feature makes the overall entropy lower, the feature is likely privacy-preserving from an information theory perspective.

-Mutual information is a measure of shared information between two variables~\cite{kreer1957question}.
-It is defined by the difference between the entropy of one variable $Y$ and the conditional entropy of $Y$ given another feature $X$.
+\textbf{Entropy-based methods.} Mutual information is a measure of shared information between two variables, or the entropy lost by knowing one of the variables.~\cite{kreer1957question}.
 A high mutual information score means that knowing $X$ reduces more uncertainty about $Y$.
 In the context of feature selection, we want to keep the features that share high mutual information with labels.

-Following ideas from~\cite{privacy-utility}, we apply mutual information as a metric for feature \textit{utility score} and marginal entropy as a metric for feature \textit{privacy score}.
+Following ideas from~\cite{privacy-utility}, we apply mutual information as a metric for feature \textit{utility score}, and the entropy difference between including the feature vs. excluding the feature as a metric for feature \textit{privacy score}.
+This is just the conditional entropy of the included feature given all others, i.e., how identifying to an arbitrary labeling is this feature above what is already in the dataset.
 The normalized sum of utility score and privacy score can be used as a \textit{privacy-utility tradeoff score}.
-However, we find that high entropy features do not necessarily mean privacy-invasive in many cases, as long as the additional entropy do not correlate with actual personal identifiable information.
+However, we find that high entropy features do not necessarily mean privacy-invasive in many cases, as long as the additional entropy does not correlate with personal identity.

-\textbf{SHAP-based methods.} SHAP (SHapley Additive exPlanations)~\cite{NIPS2017_7062} is a game-theoretic approach to explain machine learning models by attributing changes in model outputs to each contributing features based on Shapley values.
-Despite being more computationally expensive than permutation-based methods, tree-based SHAP method assumes that feature contributions are linearly additive.
-If two features are highly correlated, their SHAP contributions may be arbitrarily split between them.
+\textbf{SHAP-based methods.} SHAP (SHapley Additive exPlanations)~\cite{NIPS2017_7062} is a game-theoretic approach to explain machine learning models by attributing changes in model outputs to each contributing feature based on Shapley values.

 \textbf{Impurity-based feature importance.} Gini impurity is yet another metric for feature selection, particularly in tree-based models such as random forests and gradient boosted trees~\cite{gini1912variabilita}.
 This method evaluates the importance of a feature based on its contribution to reducing impurity in the decision nodes of the model.
 Features that lead to greater reductions in impurity across multiple splits are considered more informative and receive higher importance scores.